bogdanim36/angular-validation-ngmodel/validation/validation.md

     }

     ngAfterViewInit(): void {
-        this.validationService.initialize(); // for show validation messages on page initialization }
+        this.validationService.validateWithTimeout(); // for show validation messages on page initialization }

+    checkValidations(){
+        return this.validationService.validate()
+    }

 main.component.html